Elco Ltd.: Early history

-1990 – 2009
+1990–2009

 In 1991, Elco acquired Electra from CLAL Industries, and expanded its operations into the field of air conditioning, elevators, and contracting.

 In the late 1990s, Electra Real Estate was established, which acquired income-generating real estate in Europe and the United States.

 Elco acquired the French conglomerate Brandt in 2002 for 250 million euro, with unions welcoming the takeover.
 The resulting conglomerate was one of the largest white appliance manufacturers in the world, and engaged in the manufacture and marketing of products such as ovens, stoves, washing machines, dryers, refrigerators and freezers, and operated under the name Elco-Brandt for several years.
 It was sold in June 2005 for a profit of 100 million euro.

-In 2008, the group's transformer manufacturing activity was sold to the Swiss industrial group Von Roll Holding for ILS 290 million, with a pretax capital gain of ILS 120 million on the sale, despite the global financial crisis.
+In 2008, the group's transformer manufacturing activity was sold to the Swiss industrial group Von Roll Holding for ILS 290 million, with a pretax capital gain of ILS 120 million on the sale, despite the 2008 financial crisis.

-2010 – Present day
+2010–present

 In February 2014, the company changed its name from Elco Holdings Ltd. to Elco Ltd.

 In 2016 Elco sold the land in Ramat HaSharon where the company's manufacturing plant had been located.
 It also sold LAT, a residential real estate subsidiary in the US, and land in China.
 All of these transactions contributed to making the company debt-free for the first time, ushering in a new era of M&A.

 In January 2017 it was announced that Electra Consumer Products had reached an agreement to buy the cellular network Golan Telecom for ILS 350 million, and the deal was completed in April 2017.
 Electra Consumer Products sold Golan Telecom in August 2020 to Cellcom — one of the "big three" mobile operators in Israel — for a price of ILS 513 million in cash, making a capital gain of ILS 163 million.

 In September 2017, the company acquired the operations of the Globus Max Cinema Chain for ILS 144 million (US$40.9 million), beating five other bidders.

 Upon the death of Gershon Salkind in September 2017, his sons Daniel and Michael became the controlling shareholders and were appointed co-CEOs of the company.

 In July 2019, Elco acquired Granite Hacarmel, which owns natural gas distributor Supergas, for ILS 770 million.

 In August 2020, Calcalist reported that Bosch and Electra were to set up a HVAC manufacturing facility in Israel, in Ashkelon, investing US$29.6 million in the facility.
 The products manufactured in the facility will be distributed worldwide by Bosch, according to the report, with the companies expecting to control 10% of the European heat pump market within four years.